-In addition, the Funds may be subject to short-term capital gains tax in India on gains realized upon disposition of Indian securities held less than one year.
+In addition, the Funds may be subject to capital gains tax in India on gains realized upon disposition of Indian securities.
 The tax is computed on net realized gains; any realized losses in excess of gains may be carried forward for a period of up to eight years to offset future gains.
 Any net taxes payable must be remitted to the Indian government prior to repatriation of sales proceeds.
-The Funds, including the Matthews India Fund, accrue a deferred tax liability for net unrealized short-term gains in excess of available carryforwards on Indian securities.
+The Funds accrue a deferred tax liability for net unrealized gains in excess of available carryforwards on Indian securities.
 This accrual may reduce a Fund's NAV.